fkarg/fkarg.github.io/staged/longtermplans.md

 If you want to build an awesome tree house, and you go to the hardware store already (getting color to paint a room), it can help to know if you need nails or not.
 If you noticed sometime after, you would need a lot more momentum to go to the hardware store again.
-Knowing these kind of things at the right time saves a lot of energy and effort.
+Knowing these kinds of things at the right time saves a lot of energy and effort.

 Everything requiring more than two next actions to get it done is a project.